krjadhav/pytorch-mini/README.md

 ## Autograd
 Autograd tracks operations performed on tensors and builds a computational graph dynamically to be able to compute [gradients](#gradient).
 A topological graph is created in the function `Tensor.backward()` and the graph is traversed in reverse order to compute the [gradient](#gradient).

+### Optimizers
+There are several optimization techniques that researchers have come up with.
+SGD is the most basic one and there are others variations like Adam, Adagrad, RMSprop, etc. Broadly, they use different heuristics to adjust [parameters](#parameters)quickly and avoid getting stuck in a poor local minima.
+I've implemented SGD here but think it would be nice to add some way to auto adjust the learning rate.

 ## Neural Network API
 (WIP) The scalar version is available in [nn_scalar.py](minitorch/deprecated/nn_scalar.py).
 I'm hoping to implement the `nn` and `nn.optim` modules such as: `nn.Sequential`, `nn.Linear`, `nn.ReLU`, `nn.CrossEntropyLoss` and `nn.SGD` here.